Gaylord Jackson Perry

-A two time Cy Young Award winner, Gaylord Perry won the award in 1972 with the Cleveland Indians and again in 1978 with the San Diego Padres in the span of a career in which he won more than 300 games.
+A two-time Cy Young Award winner, Gaylord Perry won the award in 1972 with the Cleveland Indians and again in 1978 with the San Diego Padres in the span of a career in which he won more than 300 games.
+As such, he was the first man to win the award in both leagues.
 His brother Jim Perry also won a Cy Young Award for the Minnesota Twins in 1970, making the Perry brothers the only set of brothers to both win Cy Young Awards.
 He also has a nephew, Chris Perry, who is a professional golfer.

 Perry was famous for a series of motions where he would touch his face to make the batter think he was loading up a spitball.
 Perry was long believed to have doctored the baseball but was only caught once, on August 23, 1982, in his 21st season.
 When Gaylord's daughter Alison was five years old, a reporter asked her if her daddy threw a greaseball.
 "It's a hard slider," she replied, without missing a beat.